Ilozuluchris/hacky_time_travel/tasks.md

 # 4 Reformatting event list data
 While we have successfully scraped for the  events, we need to format in to something more presentable.

-- First create, a function called formatEvents.
-The formatEvents function would take only one argument which we call `events` moving forward
+- First create, a function called format_events.
+The format_events function would take only one argument which we call `events` moving forward
 - Create a new variable that is actually an empty list.
 This list would  hold the formatted events we would use `formatted_events`
 - Check that `events` argument is not `None`
 - If the check passes, we would iterate through the `events` argument using a for loop